World Models for Learning Dexterous Hand-Object Interactions from Human Videos: Proposed Methodology

 \subsection{Predictor}

-With the states and actions of the world model defined, we now describe the dynamics model $f_\theta$ used in \ours.
-The dynamics model takes as input a history of observed environment states $s_{k_0}, \dots, s_{k_n}$ and current action $a_{k_n \to k_{n+1}}$, and predicts the next state $s_{k_{n+1}}$.
+With the states and actions of the world model defined, we now describe the predictor model $f_\theta$ used in \ours.
+The predictor model takes as input a history of observed environment states $s_{k_0}, \dots, s_{k_n}$ and current action $a_{k_n \to k_{n+1}}$, and predicts the next state $\hat{s}_{k_{n+1}}$.
 Formally,